lizaodawn/IMMARKUS-wiki-clone/04-Annotating-Image.md

-To add annotations, in the image gallery, click the subfolder containing the images you want to work with.
+To add annotations in the image gallery, click the subfolder containing the images you want to work with.
 This will open the images in the folder, and you can start annotating.

 # Overview